-Recurring payments were easy to setup, there was no initial training cost, and you could sign up as a customer directly from their website.
-On top of this, everything is split testable without needing a strange workaround.
+My first thought was how easy Ontraport was to get started with compared to another marketing automation company I had just tried.
+Recurring payments were to set up.
+There was no initial training cost, and you could sign up as a customer directly from their website.
+On top of this, everything was split testable without needing a strange workaround.

 I wasn’t a huge fan of the Ontraport reporting dashboard, which is just a panel of KPI metrics.
 Personally, I’d much rather a more visual layout with fewer, more important, metrics displayed over time.

-Ontraport’s sequence builder is really good, although not quite as fun to play with as Infusionsoft’s campaign builder.
+Ontraport’s sequence builder is really good, although not quite as fun to play with as ActiveCampaign’s visual campaign builder.
 That said, it integrates way better with WordPress, Facebook, Google Adwords, and other platforms.
-While it doesn’t feel quite as ‘SIM City-ish’ as Infusionsoft, it does feel just as, if not more, powerful.

 One final touch which is really cool is the ability to automate SMS messages and postcards from Ontraport.
 I’d love to experiment with this in more detail to see how SMS messages and sending postcards in the mail influence customer behaviour, but it would certainly help with standing out from the crowd.

-Out of all the tools reviewed, Ontraport is probably my favourite.
+Out of all the tools reviewed, Ontraport is probably my second favourite behind ActiveCampaign.

-It’s one of the more affordable marketing automation tools, and also very scalable, as the price doesn’t increase very much as your list size grows.
+While it may not be one of the most affordable marketing automation tools, it is highly scalable and their pricing doesn’t increase too much as your list size grows.

 Pardot – 3/5

-Pardot has had an interesting few years of Russian doll acquisitions, after being acquired by Exact Target in 2012, who were later acquired by Salesforce in 2013.
+Pardot has had an interesting few years of Russian doll acquisitions, after being acquired by Exact Target, who were later acquired by Salesforce.